 You’re live!
 Good job!

 When you’re done, end the live from you YouTube browser first, and then select stop streaming within OBS.
 This will now be recorded as a regular YouTube Video.

+The window I shared was still black even though I was in the Teams meeting.
+Not sure what I was doing wrong.

 General Suggestions & Notes: